 - Context: Does the subject line and content of the message (with respect to the sender) have real-world context for you and your organization?

 - Content: Does the message contain hyperlinks, attachments, or images?
 If so, and you are not sure whether you should click them, you may want to check with your IT team or Help Desk.

-According to Kaspersky Labs, spam email comprises over sixty-five percent of global e-mail traffic.
 To help lessen the amount of unwanted emails ending up in your end-user’s Inboxes, implement a powerful spam filtering solution that scans each email to determine if the email is legitimate, or not.
 Also, provide end-user training to educate your workforce on the threat landscape.
 These two solutions, in addition to the "quick check" above can help reduce the risk spam emails can bring into your organization and are critical elements of network security.